fidian/TheGuide/contents/weapons/targets/index.md

 Handgun correction charts.
 If you are consistenly off in a particular direction, this will let you know how to fix your aim.

 > Right handed shooters: [PDF](correction-right.pdf), [PNG](correction-right.png), [SVG](correction-right.svg)

+Lefties aren't forgotten either!
+This is just a mirror image of the right handed version.

 > Left handed shooters: [PDF](correction-left.pdf), [PNG](correction-left.png), [SVG](correction-left.svg)